-The technology – developed and patented from the laboratory of Nien-Hwa Linda Wang, Purdue’s Maxine Spencer Nichols Professor of Chemical Engineering – has successfully shown to separate the rare earth metals without the devastating environmental effects of conventional acid based methods with high yield and purity.
+The technology – developed and patented from the laboratory of Nien-Hwa Linda Wang, Purdue’s Maxine Spencer Nichols Professor of Chemical Engineering – has successfully shown to separate rare earth metals without the devastating environmental effects of conventional acid-based methods with high yield and purity.

 One part of this technology was published on March 31, 2020, in the Royal Society of Chemistry publication Green Chemistry.
 The funding source for this research includes the Department of Defense.

 “About 60% of rare earth metals are used in magnets that are needed in almost everyone’s daily lives.
 These metals are used in electronics, airplanes, hybrid cars, and even windmills,” Wang said.
 “We currently have one dominant foreign source for these metals and if the supply were to be limited for any reason, it would be devastating to people’s lives.
 It’s not that the resource isn’t available in the U.S., but that we need a better, cleaner way to process these rare earth metals.”

 According to Wang, after China reduced the export quotas for rare earth metals in 2010, the costs of rare earth magnets for one wind turbine increased from $80,000 to $500,000.
 After China relaxed the export restrictions 18 months later, the prices returned to lower levels than in 2010.